mbigman/ruby-methods-lesson/README.md

 + Why does it print both “Hello Bob” and “Hello Joe”?
 Why in that order?
 + What we just talked about is called scope.
 It is not so important for simple labs like the ones we are doing now, but it will become very important later.
 Don’t forget about scope!
 + For now, just remember that you’ll need to feed information into a method with an argument.
 Otherwise your method will not know what you are talking about.

-## Conclusion
-+ Now you know:
-	+ how to write your own methods
-	+ where to look for pre-written ruby methods (in ruby 	documentation)
-	+ the return values of methods
-	+ how to write and call methods with arguments
-	+ what scope is

-## Hints and Hurdles
-+ For method arguments: Ask the class "What if I told you to dye my hair, is that enough instructions for you to do anything?" - Usually students say no, they need to know what color.
-The color, "blue" is an argument, its the additional piece of information that could change, but is needed to complete the task